Oatmeal Refrigerator Cookies are buttery and crisp – perfect for with a mug of hot cocoa on a cool day.

 - 1 teaspoon baking soda

-- 1 cup brown sugar
+- 1 c brown sugar

-- 1 cup sugar
+- 1 c sugar

 - 1 teaspoon vanilla extract

-- 2 whole eggs
+- 2 eggs

-- ½ cup very finely chopped walnuts
+- ½ c very finely chopped walnuts

-- 3 cups quick-cooking oats
+- 3 c quick-cooking oats

 Instructions

-- To begin, combine the flour, baking soda and salt in a bowl.
+- To begin, combine the flour, baking soda, and salt in a bowl.
 Stir them together and set them aside for a moment.

 - In your mixing bowl, combine the butter and sugars.
 Beat them together until fluffy.